Arongil/Realtime/README.md

 ## How to Move

 Click "Click Here to Start".
 Now you can use WASD to move back, forth, left, and right.
 Q moves you down, and E moves you up.
 Use the mouse to rotate your view.
+You can press the space bar to center your view.

 ## How to Graph